TAPE-Lab/Qin-CardosoRodriguez-et-al/README.md

 - `/Figure7` - Single-cell valley-ridge (VR) landscape.

-# Data Availability
+## Data Availability

-- Raw scRNA-seq data has been deposited in the sequence read archive (SRA) under the accession PRJNA883610.
+- Raw scRNA-seq data has been deposited in the sequence read archive (SRA) under the accession number PRJNA883610.
 - The integrated Seurat object of the scRNA-seq experiment, the integrated dataframes for MC analysis, and the Houdini project files can be accessed at Zenodo (<https://doi.org/10.5281/zenodo.7586958>).
-- Raw and processed MC data and illustrations are available as a Community Cytobank project (<https://community.cytobank.org/cytobank/experiments\#\linebreak> project-id=1460).
+- Raw and processed MC data and illustrations are available as a Community Cytobank project (<https://community.cytobank.org/cytobank/experiments\project-id=1460>).